 A FINRA attorney in New York may first seek FINRA mediation, but both parties must agree to it.
 FINRA mediation is an opportunity to sort through the other party’s arguments and identify their weaknesses.
 It can also be used as a genuine means to settle without the added stress of arbitration.

-At Wolper Law Firm, our New York FINRA attorneys are strategic and innovative.
+At Wolper Law Firm, P.A., our New York FINRA attorneys are strategic and innovative.
 We use mediation wisely and to your benefit.
 If a fair settlement can’t be reached, however, we do not shy away from arbitration but use our litigation experience to recover all your losses.

 When we win your case, the other party has 30 days following the decision to pay the settlement.
 If the other party fails to provide payment, FINRA can impose additional sanctions, including additional fines, suspensions, or a barring from the securities industry.
-As your FINRA enforcement attorney in New York, Wolper Law Firm will take all necessary steps to ensure you receive the settlement money.
+As your FINRA enforcement attorney in New York, Wolper Law Firm, P.A. will take all necessary steps to ensure you receive the settlement money.

 Suspect Fraud?
 Don’t Wait—Retain Our New York FINRA Attorneys Today.